 The YMCA receives contributions of services for its programs.
 Contributions of services are recognized if the services received (a) create or enhance nonfinancial assets or (b) require specialized skills, are provided by an individual possessing those skills, and would typically need to be purchased if not provided by donation.
-There were no contributed services that were recognized as revenue for the yeasr ended August 31, 2019 and 2018.
+There were no contributed services that were recognized as revenue for the years ended August 31, 2020 and 2019, respectively.